 What do you do when you lose your driver’s license belting your Ferrari Testarossa on Sydney’s Pacific Highway?
-For Dean Wills, former CEO of Coca-Cola Amatil and owner of a sizeable supercar collection, the answer is fairly simple: build your own private racetrack.
+For a former CEO of Coca-Cola Amatil and owner of a sizeable supercar collection*, the answer is fairly simple: build your own private racetrack.

-Wills refuses to confirm how much cash he poured into his driving mecca which took three years to build, but hinted at a build price of $1.5 million plus the cost of the land.
-Despite the price, it’s abundantly clear that all costs weren’t covered as the track features no crash barriers or gravel pits, only signs indicating recommended corner entry speeds.
+The family have refused to confirm how much cash they poured into their driving mecca which took three years to build.
+Despite a price being likely a few million, it’s abundantly clear that all costs weren’t covered as the track features no crash barriers or gravel pits – only signs indicating recommended corner entry speeds.

-“In the early days it was possible to wake up early on Sunday morning and go driving,” he said.
+“In the early days, it was possible to wake up early on Sunday morning and go driving,” they said.
 “It was becoming increasingly less safe so we really needed somewhere we could go where we wouldn’t get into life-threatening situations.
 Safety was the most important thing, to be able to enjoy driving in the way manufacturers designed the cars to be driven.”

-“It’s all friends of friends," he said.
+“It’s all friends of friends,” they said.
 “We know the people who are inviting (other people) here and we trust their judgment.”
-Those who have done a few laps include motorcycle champion Casey Stoner, the “Flying Scot” Sir Jackie Stewart and Formula One great Jack Brabham.
-According to Wills, Wayne Gardner described the road as his second favourite circuit in the world behind Suzuka in Japan.
+Those who have done a few laps include motorcycle champion Casey Stoner, the “Flying Scot” Sir Jackie Stewart, and Formula One great Jack Brabham.
+According to the owner’s son, Wayne Gardner described the road as his second favourite circuit in the world behind Suzuka in Japan.

-We can’t help but wish for friends like these.
 Access to tracks in Australia outside organised manufacturer events is not easy nor cheap – a crying shame considering some of the press vehicles that sit outside the BH office.
 For those who haven’t driven on a track at full noise, I can only describe it as life’s greatest automotive pleasure.
 Flying down a straight at 250km/h or pulling over 1G laterally in a corner instils a reassessed respect for human engineering capabilities, something you can’t quite capture on the morning commute.
-In this regard, we can certainly see where Dean Wills is coming from – especially considering some of the vehicles in his collection, which includes a McLaren F1.
+In this regard, we can certainly see where they’re coming from – especially considering some of the personal vehicles in their collection, which includes a McLaren F1.

 Recently, the exclusivity of The Farm has suffered as it has been somewhat commercialised to “wipe its nose” of any bad stigmas, allowing rentals for corporate events.
 The track is also (interestingly) approved by the New South Wales Police, who use the road to practice high-speed pursuit tactics and tire spikes.